Non Exam Assessment: A Guide for Parents

 What rules do students have to follow?

 The NEA must be a student’s own original work, and they will have to sign a declaration to their examination board stating that this is the case.
 Tutors also have to sign the declaration to confirm that the work is the student’s own.
 This is called “authenticating” the work.
-Rules regarding submission are the same as for Coursework and are shown on the back of the enrollment form which students/guardians have to sign before starting our courses.
+Rules regarding submission are the same as for Coursework and are shown on the back of the enrolment form which students/guardians have to sign before starting our courses.

 You must always be aware that the NEA is meant to show the student’s own ability to complete a project using their initiative and resources.
 This means that other people should not have a direct input and the more help the student has from their tutor, the stricter the tutor will have to be when marking the work.
 In other words there will be a fine balance between the amount of help given and the amount of marks which have to be forfeited because of this help.
 You should discuss this carefully and in detail with the tutor to make sure it is fully understood.
 You should also download and read the JCQ document; “Information for Candidates – non-examination assessments“.